 This historic structure was built in 1909 from material salvaged from the first Perry home, which was built in 1857.
-Furnishings, tools and the adjacent barn offer visitors a nostalgic look at an earlier time in Texas.
-Open 10 a.m.–noon and 1–5 p.m.
-Wed.–Sat.
+Furnishings, tools and the adjacent barn offer a nostalgic look at an earlier time in Texas.
+Open for tours at 11 a.m. and 1 p.m.
+Tue., Thu. and Sat., or by appointment.
 Free.
-1509 N. Perry Road , north of B...
+150...

-Texas' smallest state historic site includes the gravesite of Elizabeth Crockett, the second wife of celebrated folk hero Davy Crockett.
+Texas' smallest state historic site includes the gravesite of Elizabeth Crockett, the second wife of celebrated folk hero David Crockett.
 A monument marks the burial site of Crockett's widow.
 Texas Historical Commission property.
 Open 9 a.m.-5 p.m. daily.
 Free.
-From Granbury, go 4.5 miles east on ...
+From Granbury, go 4.5 miles east o...

-Multipurpose facility hosts concerts and rodeos, and is home to the Allen Americans (Central Hockey League), Allen Wranglers (Professional Indoor Football League) and Dallas Sidekicks (Professional Arena Soccer League).
-200 E. Stacy Road.
-972/678-4646. www.alleneventcenter.com
+This multipurpose facility hosts concerts, rodeos and sports events.
+It's home to the Allen Americans (Central Hockey League), Texas Revolution (Professional Indoor Football League) and Dallas Sidekicks (Professional Arena Soccer League).
+200 E. Stacy Road. www.alleneventcenter.com

 The center is home to the NHL's Dallas Stars and the NBA's Dallas Mavericks.
-The 72-acre park features two five-story retail buildings with facilities for concerts and events, a hotel and more.
-2500 Victory Lane.
-214/222-3687. www.americanairlinescenter.com.
+The 72-acre park features two five-story buildings with facilities for concerts and events.
+2500 Victory Lane. www.americanairlinescenter.com

 Arts & Culture